 \end{proof}

-{ Proving forward invariance of the set $\bar{\calX}_{safe}$ using tools such as Nagumo's Theorem \cite{blanchini2008set} that is commonly used in CBF community requires existence and uniqueness of the system trajectories for all future times.
-However, with the Theorem~\ref{thm:qcqp_solution_continuity} we are only able to establish local Lipschitz continuity of the solution to ECBF-QCQP \eqref{eq:ECBF_QCQP} on the set $\bar{\calX}_{safe}\backslash Q_0$, and hence uniqueness of the defenders' trajectories on $\bar{\calX}_{safe}\backslash Q_0$ only up-to a maximal time interval $[0,t_{max})$, where $t_{max}>0$ depends on the initial state $\mathbf{X}(0)$ of the players.
-Note that on the set $Q_0$ the strict complimentary slackness may not hold, and hence commenting on the Lipschitz continuity of the solution to the ECBF-QCQP using the existence tools \cite{fiacco1976sensitivity,tam1999continuity} is challenging.
-The set $Q_0$ is also the set in which there is possibility that two defenders will be in a deadlock, i.e., a set from where the defenders are no longer moving.
+{ At this point, we would like to note that Theorem~\ref{thm:qcqp_solution_continuity} establishes only the local Lipschitz continuity of the solution to ECBF-QCQP \eqref{eq:ECBF_QCQP} on the set $\bar{\calX}_{safe}\backslash Q_0$, and hence the existence and uniqueness of the defenders' trajectories on $\bar{\calX}_{safe}\backslash Q_0$ only up to a maximal time interval $[0,t_{max})$, where $t_{max}>0$ depends on the initial state $\mathbf{X}(0)$ of the players.
+However, proving forward invariance of the set $\bar{\calX}_{safe}$ using tools such as Nagumo's Theorem \cite{blanchini2008set} (commonly used in CBF community) assumes the existence and uniqueness of the system trajectories \emph{for all} future times.
+Since the strict complementary slackness may not hold on the set $Q_0$, one can not apply the existence tools in \cite{fiacco1976sensitivity,tam1999continuity} to establish the Lipschitz continuity properties of the solution to the ECBF-QCQP.
+In addition, the set $Q_0$ may contain system states under which two defenders are in a deadlock, i.e., states that correspond to defenders no longer moving.
 The conditions that lead to deadlocks are dictated by the motion of the attackers and the corresponding nominal optimal interception control \eqref{eq:defendBest-against-worstMinTimeSolution} of the defenders.
-However, since the attackers' control strategy is not known a priory, commenting on whether/when these type of behaviours may occur is very challenging, and goes beyond the scope of the current paper, which is to introduce a collision-aware defender-to-attacker assignment protocol.
-The CBF-based collision avoidance control is provided for complementing the collision-aware interception strategy, and because it allows us to minimally augment the nominal optimal interception control only when needed.
-However, as mentioned earlier, the safety analysis of the multi-agent system using CBF-based collision avoidance control is very challenging, and hence it will be investigated in our future work as an independent study. }
+Since the attackers' control strategy is not known a priori, commenting on whether/when these types of behavior may occur is again a challenging task that goes beyond the scope of the current paper.

+In summary, the focus of the current paper is the collision-aware defender-to-attacker assignment (CADAA) strategy.
+The ECBF-based collision avoidance control was chosen to complement the collision-aware interception strategy because it allows us to minimally augment the nominal optimal interception control only when needed.
+As mentioned earlier, other collision avoidance methods can be chosen as well.
+The safety analysis of the multi-agent system using the ECBF-based collision avoidance control is in general a challenging problem and will be investigated in future work. }